MA in Politics and International Relations

 - Undergraduate Degree: Minimum undergraduate average of 60% (equalized transcript is required for students who have graduated from international institutions).

-- English Language Proficiency: Minimum English Language requirement is 50 in PTE – 6.0 in IELTS or 74 in TOEFL iBT.
+- English Language Proficiency: Minimum English Language requirement is 55 in Versant (Conditional Offer),50 in PTE – 6.0 in IELTS or 74 in TOEFL iBT.